MariaMaragkelli/MariaMaragkelli.io/index.md

 ## Career Objectives

-A passionate, determined, and high-achieving graduating engineer with experience in fast-paced, start-up environments and detail-oriented roles, looking to be part of an innovative, ambitious project that will change the world.
+I am a passionate, determined, and high-achieving graduating engineer with experience in fast-paced, start-up environments and detail-oriented roles, looking to be part of an innovative, ambitious project that will change the world.

 ---